$p$-group Galois covers of curves in characteristic $p$ II: Introduction

 \section{Introduction}

 Studying the equivariant structure of the cohomologies of a curve $X$ over a field~$k$ with an action of a finite group $G$ is a natural and well-researched topic.
 In the classical case, that is, when $\cha k \nmid \# G$, the equivariant structure of the module of holomorphic differentials was completely determined by Chevalley and Weil using the character theory of finite groups, cf. \cite{Chevalley_Weil_Uber_verhalten}.
 When $\cha k = p > 0$ and $p| \# G$, the structure of $H^0(X, \Omega_X)$ becomes much more complicated.
 Recall that in this setting the character theory is of limited use and classifying indecomposable representations is a ``wild'' problem.
-Even indecomposable representations of $G = \ZZ/p \times \ZZ/p$ for $p > 2$ are thought to be impossible to classify (cf. \cite{Carlson_Friedlander_Suslin_Modules_for_Zp_Zp}).
-In the tame ramification case, one may compute the image $H^0(X, \Omega_X)$ in the K-theory of $G$.
+Even indecomposable representations of $G = \ZZ/p \times \ZZ/p$ in characteristic $p > 2$ are thought to be impossible to classify (cf. \cite{Carlson_Friedlander_Suslin_Modules_for_Zp_Zp}).
+In the tame or weakly ramification case, one may obtain some information on the image of $H^0(X, \Omega_X)$ in the K-theory of $G$, cf. e.g. \cite{FW_Kock_Galois_module_theory}.
 Moreover, there are several results for specific groups (see e.g. \cite{Valentini_Madan_Automorphisms}, \cite{WardMarques_HoloDiffs}, \cite{Bleher_Camacho_Holomorphic_differentials}) or curves (cf. \cite{Lusztig_Coxeter_orbits}, \cite{Dummigan_99}, \cite{Gross_Rigid_local_systems_Gm}, \cite{laurent_kock_drinfeld}).
 Most of those results are proven by giving an explicit basis of the cohomology of $X$.
 In this article and in its prequel \cite{Garnek_p_gp_covers} we propose a different strategy for investigating the equivariant structure of cohomologies in the case when $G$ is a $p$-group.\\

 From now on, we assume that $k$ is an algebraically closed field of characteristic~$p$ and~$G$ is a finite $p$-group.
 Let $X$ be a smooth projective curve over $k$ with an action of $G$.
 As explained in~\cite{Garnek_p_gp_covers}, we predict that the Hodge cohomology $H^1_{Hdg}(X) := H^0(X, \Omega_X) \oplus H^1(X, \mc O_X)$ and the de~Rham cohomology $H^1_{dR}(X)$ should decompose as $k[G]$-modules into certain global and local parts: